microsoft/WebTemplateStudio/docs/deployment.md

 ## Azure App Service

-One way to deploy is using Azure's App Service.
-App Service is Azure's platform as a service, which allows you to deploy and scale web, mobile and APIs.
-We also deploy our Azure Functions that we generate in WebTS to Azure App Service.
+One way to deploy is using Azure App Service.
+This service will allow you to deploy and scale web, mobile and API apps.
+The Azure Functions generated in Web Template Studio are also deployed to Azure App Service.

 ## Getting Started with Deployment

 ### VS Code Extension Method

-We highly recommend using the [vscode-azureappservice](https://github.com/Microsoft/vscode-azureappservice) extension.
-To learn how to deploy using their extension you can look at their docs.
+The Azure App Service extension provides an easy way to manage and deploy you web application.
+To learn how to deploy using their VS Code extension, see [Azure App Service Extension](https://github.com/Microsoft/vscode-azureappservice)

 ### Local Git Deployment Method

-This method will require a lot more work from the user, but it won't require you to download another extension.
-This method requires the user to have [git](https://git-scm.com/downloads) installed on their computer.
+This method will require you to have [git](https://git-scm.com/downloads) installed on your computer.

 #### Creating the App Service